Welcome to the updated SpaPartsNet!

 If the Error Remains

-Note: There is a variation in this type sensor but it is rare.
-The standard is a 3/8" Bulb for the Temp Snesor and 1/4" for the Hi Limit.
-The Variation is both bulbes being 1/4" so be sure before you order.
-If your temp sensor is in the Thermowell in the shell then you have the 3/8" Bulb style.
+Note: There are three variations in this type of sensor but it is rare.
+The standard is a 96" with 3/8" Bulb for the Temp Sensor and 31" with 1/4" for the Hi Limit.
+One variation is both wire being 96" with a 3/8" & 1/4" Bulb.
+Another variation is both bulbs being 1/4" with a 96" and 31" Wire.
+Please be sure before you order.
+If your temp sensor is in the Thermowell in the shell then you have the 3/8" Bulb style most likely.

 Parts That Usually Fix It